 Here’s more from the Southeast Division:

 • Despite an erratic season, Simone Fontecchio would like to re-sign with the Heat, Johnny Askounis of Eurohoops.net relays.
-He’ll be a free agent after the season.
+He’ll be a free agent this summer.
 “I’d love to stay here,” Fontecchio told Italy’s Sky Sports.
 “I wouldn’t want to move my family again because we’re great in Miami.
 Just as importantly, I feel really comfortable with everyone here, from the owners to the coaching staff, and especially in this locker room, which is special because of the group it’s created.”
-Fontecchio has appeared in 70 games but his playing time and production wasn’t consistent.
+Fontecchio appeared in 70 regular season games but his playing time and production weren’t consistent.
 He has averaged 8.5 points in 16.7 minutes per game.

-• In his Offeason Guide, ESPN’s Bobby Marks says the top offseason priorities for the Wizards are the contract situations regarding Trae Young and Anthony Davis.
-Young has a June 23 deadline to either exercise his $49MM player option or become an unrestricted free agent.
-Young is eligible to sign a three-year, $156.9MM extension until June 30, with the first year of that deal replacing the player option for next season.
-Young could also opt-in and sign an extension after free agency begins.
-Davis cannot become a free agent but is eligible to sign a four-year extension on Aug.
-6. The first year of the extension would replace his $62.8MM option for 2027/28.
+• In his offseason guide, ESPN’s Bobby Marks says the top priorities this summer for the Wizards are Trae Young‘s and Anthony Davis‘ contract situations.
+Young has a June 23 deadline to either exercise his $49MM player option or become an unrestricted free agent and could sign a longer-term deal with Washington either way.
+Davis cannot become a free agent but is eligible to sign a four-year extension as of Aug.
+6. The first year of such an extension would replace his $62.8MM option for 2027/28.

 • While the Magic‘s season won’t end if they lose a play-in game at Philadelphia 0n Wednesday, it will call into question the direction of the franchise, Mike Bianchi of the Orlando Sentinel opines.
 Bianchi believes it stands as a referendum as to the progress they’ve made in recent years.